VU University Medical Center: Care

+In June 2026, the organisation announced that all care will transfer from VUmc to AMC.
+Only research, education and training will stay at the VUmc location.
+This transition must be completed in 2040.

 Research and education

 The VUmc has one of the highest publications in the Netherlands and has a well known reputation worldwide for class leading research.
 VUmc has several special research units, some of which are: